Always Encrypted with secure enclaves

 - Tooling limitations:

 - The only supported key stores for storing enclave-enabled column master keys are Windows Certificate Store and Azure Key Vault.

-- Importing/exporting databases containing enclave-enabled keys is not supported.
+- Importing/exporting databases containing enclave-enabled keys isn't supported.

 - To trigger an in-place cryptographic operation via